apache/nuttx-apps/examples/README.txt

       CONFIG_BOARDCTL_GRAPHICS=y so that the boardctl() interface
       will be available in order to access this function.

-  This test can be performed with either the single-user version of NX or with the multiple user version of NX selected with CONFIG_NX_MULTIUSER.
-  If CONFIG_NX_MULTIUSER is defined, then the following configuration options also apply:
+  This test requires the multiple user vrsion of NX selected with CONFIG_NX_MULTIUSER.
+Then the following configuration options also apply:

     CONFIG_EXAMPLES_NX_STACKSIZE -- The stacksize to use when creating the NX server.
 Default 2048